Chris Randall (rugby league): 2021

 Randall only made five appearances for Newcastle in the 2021 NRL season.
 He did not play in the clubs elimination final loss against Parramatta.

 2022

 Randall played 17 games for Newcastle in the 2022 NRL season as the club missed the finals finishing 14th on the table.

 In November, Randall was released from his Newcastle contract and signed a new two-year contact with the Gold Coast Titans starting in 2023, in a player swap with Greg Marzhew.

+2023

+Randall played a total of 21 matches for the Gold Coast in the 2023 NRL season as the club finished 14th on the table.

+2024

+Randall played 24 games for the Gold Coast in the 2024 NRL season as the club finished 14th on the table.
+On 1 October, Randall had signed a new three-year deal to remain at the Gold Coast outfit until 2027.

+2025

+Randall played 23 matches for the Gold Coast in the 2025 NRL season as the club narrowly avoided the wooden spoon finishing 16th on the table.